 As for connectivity, there was only one connectivity provider at the booth but it was the case when one company makes the difference.
 Iridium got all the issues regarding satellite communication fully covered, just like their satellites cover 100% of the Earth’s surface.
 Our partners has already had a chance to validate the company’s credibility.
 This time the provider introduced another global project – Iridium Certus broadband network.
 All the data, including telemetry, video, voice messages, will be sent to the server, even if you’re drifting somewhere in the middle of the ocean.

-At the Iridium booth, we spotted some Gurtam partners who connect military and fishing fleets.
+At the Iridium booth, we spotted some Gurtam partners who connect fishing fleets.
 Perhaps, something big is coming.
 We’ll keep you posted.

 Galileosky decided to go further their Easy Logic technology and create the “easy connection.”
 At the expo, they presented smart OBD trackers with the Easy Logic support and driving style control.
 The company provides the opportunity to place any operation algorithms created by an integrator in a vehicle in less than a minute.

 According to the survey we conducted at the IoT-zone, 99.5% of service providers work with CAN-bus data.
 Galileosky made the process easier with CAN data decoder.
 Galileosky experts showed what kind of data can be received from an on-board computer and also how to teach a tracker to respond to the CAN parameters changes using Easy Logic.